pan-emily/protein-clip/README.md

 ### Principal Component Analysis

 Principal component analysis modularization is to come.
 Currently, we have an ad-hoc solution that can be referenced in ```notebooks/batchwise_pca```.
-This will generate a 2-D Principal Component Analysis and plot the points on a a 2d plane.
+This will generate a 2-D Principal Component Analysis and plot the points on a 2d plane.

 <img src="fig/2d_pca_colorized.png" height="200">
 <img src="fig/pca_embed.png" height="200">